niklebe/home-affordability-vanilla/README.md

 # Home Affordability

 A simple web app built with Vite and TypeScript to explore home affordability visualization, using tools like Mapbox GL and Turf.js.
+It is meant to serve as a minimal embed element in consumer blogs.

+## Description

+This app visualizes US counties and states based on custom numeric data provided in the form of a csv file in src/data/statistics/data.csv.
+A basic choropleth style accompanied by info popups with ranks and state-county focus and hover interactivity aims to provide the ability to quickly scope the market and compare different areas across the US.

+The geodata making up counties comes from the Bureau of Transportation Statistics [dataset](https://geodata.bts.gov/datasets/usdot::counties/about) (data updated July 9, 2024).
+It has been generalized while preserving polygon topology, and its attributes have been simplified, in order to minimize geojson size downloaded.
+States were made by dissolving respective county features.

 ## 📦 Tech